Epic Game Store self-publishing tools enter closed beta so devs can tinker

 The new suite of tools will allow developers to create their own product pages, achievements, pricing, offers, and more on the Epic Games Store, streamlining the process of getting games onto the digital marketplace.

-"If you’re a developer and you’ve wanted to get your game on the Epic Games Store and in front of its 58 million monthly active users," said Epic in a blog post.
+"If you’re a developer and you’ve wanted to get your game on the Epic Games Store and in front of its 58 million monthly active users, [you can now] submit your content for closed beta consideration," said Epic in a blog post.

 "To date, we’ve only had a manual process that relied on the Epic internal team for each step in publishing the more than 650 games and apps currently available.
 With these new self-publishing tools, the games and app library of the Epic Games Store will grow faster than ever before."